Sidney King painting, "Indian Uprising, 1622"

 Opechancanough became the paramount chief sometime after the end of the first Anglo-Powhatan War, perhaps even before Powhatan died.
 Another brother or cousin, Opitchipan, held the leadership role officially until Powhatan's death in 1629, but it appears that Opechancanough made the key decision to abandon Powhatan's way of dealing with the colonists through negotiations and appeasement.

-Opechancanough did not want to submit and passively allow English immigrants to occupy the towns and fields cleared by Native Americans within Tsenacommacah.
+Opechancanough did not want to submit and passively allow English immigrants to occupy the towns and fields cleared by Native Americans within Tsenacommaco.
 He chose to use military force to get the colonists to abandon Virginia, or at least adjust their relationship with the local tribes.

 By 1616, Opechancanough brought the Chickahominy into Powhatan' paramount chiefdom.
 He peeled them away from an alliance the tribe had signed with the English in 1614.
 His success in recruiting the Chickahominy indicates how English expansion was perceived as an existential threat.
-The Chickahominy, though surrounded by tribes controled by Powhatan, had never been part of Tsenacommacah.
+The Chickahominy, though surrounded by tribes controlled by Powhatan, had never been part of Tsenacommaco.
 They had been ruled by a council of chiefs that Powhatan had no role in selecting.

 Opechancanough was preparing for war.

-Personally, he must have still remembered the time John Smith had embarrassed him in 1609, and Powhatan had chosen to move his capital from Werowoccomoco to Orapakes.
+Personally, he must have still remembered the time John Smith had embarrassed him in 1609, and Powhatan had chosen to move his capital from Werowocomoco to Orapakes.
 Smith brought the Discovery and two barges up the Pamunkey River to obtain corn in 1609.
 When he reached Opechancanough's town of Menmend, Smith foiled an ambush.
 He grabbed Opechancanough by the hair and used him as a hostage.
 The warriors were forced to load the boats with corn, rather than fight.1

 In a culture that placed a premium upon personal capacity as a warrior, Opechancanough must have felt his treatment involved a loss of status that needed to be revenged.